Views: 41 Author: Wang Publish Time: 2024-07-09 Origin: Site

 Typical Applications:

-Use C4: The application involves welded equipment exposed to hot reducing acids, particularly below 400°C, like chemical reactors, heater tubes, pipes for HCl service.
+Use C4: The application involves hot reducing acids, like chemical reactors, heater tubes, and pipes for HCl service.

 Use C276: The application involves mixed acids, oxidizing conditions, high chloride levels, or higher temperatures.
-It's a versatile "workhorse" for flue gas desulfurization systems, waste treatment, pulp & bleach plants, and seawater heat exchangers, especially if post-weld heat treatment is feasible.
+It's for flue gas desulfurization systems, waste treatment, pulp & bleach plants, and seawater heat exchangers.